dendibakh/perf-book/chapters/13-Other-Tuning-Areas/13-4 Low-Latency-Tuning-Techniques.md

 First, this sample code allocates `size` amount of memory on the heap as usual.
 However, immediately after that, it steps by and touches each page of newly allocated memory to ensure each one is brought into RAM.
 This method helps to avoid runtime delays caused by minor page faults during future accesses.

-Take a look at [@lst:LockPagesAndNoRelease] with a more comprehensive approach of tuning the glibc allocator in conjunction with `mlock/mlockall` syscalls (taken from the "Real-time Linux Wiki").
+Take a look at [@lst:LockPagesAndNoRelease] with a more comprehensive approach of tuning the glibc allocator in conjunction with `mlock/mlockall` syscalls (taken from the "Real-time Linux Wiki" [^1]).

 Listing: Tuning the glibc allocator to lock pages in RAM and prevent releasing them to the OS.